NixOS/nix.dev/source/tutorials/nix-language.md

 - Primitive data types

-  as basic building blocks
+  such as integers or character strings

-- Compound data types and, in the broader sense, functions
+- Compound data types

+  that is, lists and attribute sets

+- Functions and operators

-  to produce and transform complex data
+  to produce and transform data

 - Name assignment

-  to manipulate complex data as units
+  to manipulate data as units

 The language is *pure*, that is, its evaluation does not observe or interact with the outside world – with one notable exception: reading files, to capture what build tasks will operate on.